 If that's the case, read on — we have ten good reasons why you should consider a career in special education, plus a lot of useful information about how to get a master's degree in the field, what jobs your master's will qualify you for, and which master's of special education programs to consider (along with some handy insights on the benefits and drawbacks of online and on-campus program options).

-A master's in special education will prepare you for the best paying and most fulfilling jobs in the special education field, and you'll learn some amazing things about pedagogy, special education students, and the administration of education programs in the process.
+A master's in special education prepares you for the best-paying and most fulfilling jobs in the special education field, and you'll learn some amazing things about pedagogy, special education students, and the administration of education programs in the process.
 Special education teachers are in short supply these days, so a career in special education is likely to be a secure one as well as a fulfilling one.

 If you're already a teacher, a master's will improve your skills by teaching you best practices and current theory in education.
 You will study intensively in the classroom, then apply what you've learned through your field placement/student teaching practicum.
 All the while you will be mentored by faculty whose qualifications typically include many years of live classroom experience.
 If you're not currently a teacher, all the same applies, only more so; your master's will train you to become an expert teacher well versed in the most effective evidence-based practices.
 Teaching is a profession as demanding and specialized as any, and like any profession it requires intensive training.
 A master's degree provides that.

-As a result of a shortage of special education teachers in much of the United States (48 states and D.C. in 2016-17, according to the Learning Policy Institute), every year schools across the country hire unqualified or underqualified teachers to teach special education.
+As a result of a shortage of special education teachers in much of the United States (48 states, according to National Public Radio reporting), every year schools across the country hire unqualified or underqualified teachers to teach special education.
 The demand for trained and licensed special education teachers is nearly universal, and because the turnover rate in this field is higher than average for all teachers, demand is likely to continue into the indefinite future.
 For the right person, a special education teaching position could mean long-term job security.

-According to the Bureau of Labor Statistics, special education teachers earn an average salary of $59,780, about $2,000 more per year than the average salary for a kindergarten or elementary school general teacher and about $1,000 more than a middle school general teacher earns.
-Salary.com projects that a special education teacher with a master's degree should earn a salary one to two percent higher than he would if he held only a bachelor's degree.
-Additionally, some states offer added perks and bonuses to special education teachers (that's the law of supply and demand at work).
+According to the Bureau of Labor Statistics, special education teachers earn an averageincome of $61,800, slightly more than the average income for a kindergarten or elementary school general teacher.
+Some states offer added perks and bonuses to special education teachers (that's the law of supply and demand at work).

 At a time of tightening budgets and increasing class sizes, special education remains one field in which the student-teacher ratio remains sensible (state law often imposes limits on the size of special education classes).
 Special education teachers get to know their students better as a result of the small class sizes and the increased frequency of one-on-one and small-group work.
 This is especially true in the many instances where special education teachers work with some, or all, of the same students for multiple consecutive school years.
 Many special education teachers enjoy this continuity, as well as the ability to watch students progress over the long term.